-Foreign currency risk at group level arises as a result of the equity holdings that ProCredit Holding maintains in its subordinated companies in countries which do not have the EUR as the domestic currency.
+Foreign currency risk at group level arises as a result of the equity investments that ProCredit Holding maintains in its subordinated companies in countries which do not have the euro as the domestic currency.
 Most banks keep their equity in the respective domestic currency.
 Thus, from a consolidated group perspective, OCPs in the domestic currencies exist and are roughly equal to the amount of the respective equity base.
-The group's regulatory capital and risks-taking potential are exposed to fluctuations due to changes in the exchange rates of domestic currencies against the EUR.
-These differences are included in the translation reserve in the consolidated equity.
-These fluctuations are usually accompanied by simultaneous changes in the loan portfolio expressed in EUR terms.
+The group's regulatory capital and risk-taking potential are exposed to fluctuations due to changes in the exchange rates of domestic currencies against the euro.
+These are included in the translation reserve in the consolidated equity.
+These fluctuations are usually accompanied by simultaneous changes in the loan portfolio expressed in euro terms.